New to working out? 6 tips from people with IBD

 If your IBD symptoms are holding you back from the gym, consider these tips and plan ahead.

-- Introduce yourself.
-If you’re participating in a group fitness class, go up to the instructor and introduce yourself.
-Tell them about your condition and ask them if there are any modifications you can make.
+- Introduce yourself: If you’re participating in a group fitness class, go up to the instructor and introduce yourself.
+You can tell them about your condition and ask them if there are any modifications you can make.
 Also, find a spot in the class where you feel comfortable and where you can see the instructor.

 Arthritis is a common IBD complication.
-In fact, up to 25 percent of people with Crohn’s or ulcerative colitis experience arthritis, according to the Crohn’s and Colitis Foundation.
-If you’re looking for a joint-friendly workout, then try:
+In fact, up to 25 percent of people with Crohn’s or ulcerative colitis experience arthritis.1 If you’re looking for a joint-friendly workout, then try:

 - Walking: If you plan to start a walking regimen, be sure to talk to your doctor first.
 He or she can advise on how much physical activity you can manage.
 Then invest in a pair of comfortable walking shoes, turn on the tunes, and hit the pavement.

 - Swimming: This exercise is widely considered to be joint-friendly because the buoyancy of the water supports your body weight, thus putting less stress on joints that normally withstand high impacts.
-Some evidence supports the benefits of swimming exercise in older adults with osteoarthritis.
 But be mindful: overuse and faulty swimming form can lead to shoulder, knee, and neck injuries.
 Before you hit the lap pool or beach, remember to talk to your doctor and get their okay.

-Yoga, strength training, walking—no matter what exercise you try, talk to your doctor first.
+Yoga, strength training, walking—no matter what exercise you try, talk to your GI provider first.
 They can provide guidance on the right exercises for your needs, plus help you figure out how much exercise you should be doing.

 Whether you’re in a group fitness class or working out solo—do only what you can handle.
 You don’t always have to give 100 percent in every workout.
 Listen to your body.
 It’s okay to take breaks.
 It’s okay to modify.
 There are days I feel fatigued and I just do the best that I can.
 I am still proud of myself for showing up and doing what I could.